syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 If you call the `refreshRow` method, the `onQueryRowHeight` callback will be called for that specific row.
 So, auto-calculation of height can be recalculated for that row.

-In the below example, row data is updated when the `refreshRow` is called in the `onPressed` callback of the `TextButton`.
+In the below example, row data is updated when the `refreshRow` is called in the `onPressed` callback of the `TextButton.`

 {% tabs %}
 {% highlight Dart %}